Stamatia2020/smart-fridge-ase-2019/README.md

-# smart-fridge-ase-2019
+# Smart Fridge
-A toy example JAVA application following the guidelines of the Advanced Software Technology course 2019.
+A simple Spring Boot Swing JAVA application following the guidelines of the Advanced Software Technology course 2019.
+Utilizes a file-embedded H2 database for persistence with JPA + Hibernate ORM.

-TODO: Add more info and setup instructions
+### Development Setup Instructions

+* Clone project
+* Import project into Eclipse or IntelliJ IDEA
+* Use Maven to download dependencies
+* Build
+* Run SmartFridge class to trigger Spring Boot launcher.